Illinois Tool Works (NYSE:ITW) Issues FY21 Earnings Guidance

-Illinois Tool Works (NYSE:ITW) updated its FY21 earnings guidance on Friday.
+Illinois Tool Works (NYSE:ITW) issued an update on its FY21 earnings guidance on Friday morning.
 The company provided EPS guidance of $8.20-8.60 for the period, compared to the Thomson Reuters consensus EPS estimate of $7.93.
 Illinois Tool Works also updated its FY 2021 guidance to 8.200-8.600 EPS.

-ITW has been the topic of several research reports.
-UBS Group upgraded shares of Illinois Tool Works from a neutral rating to a buy rating and upped their price target for the stock from $211.00 to $232.00 in a research report on Monday, January 4th.
-The Goldman Sachs Group upgraded shares of Illinois Tool Works from a sell rating to a neutral rating and upped their price target for the stock from $195.00 to $217.00 in a research report on Tuesday, January 19th.
-Credit Suisse Group upped their price target on shares of Illinois Tool Works from $242.00 to $261.00 and gave the stock an outperform rating in a research report on Monday.
-BMO Capital Markets upped their price target on shares of Illinois Tool Works from $225.00 to $235.00 and gave the stock a market perform rating in a research report on Monday.
-Finally, Morgan Stanley upped their price target on shares of Illinois Tool Works from $189.00 to $207.00 and gave the stock an underweight rating in a research report on Monday.
-One analyst has rated the stock with a sell rating, thirteen have assigned a hold rating and four have given a buy rating to the company.
-The stock has a consensus rating of Hold and an average price target of $214.59.
+Illinois Tool Works (NYSE:ITW) last released its earnings results on Friday, April 30th.
+The industrial products company reported $2.11 earnings per share (EPS) for the quarter, beating the Zacks’ consensus estimate of $1.90 by $0.21.
+The business had revenue of $3.54 billion for the quarter, compared to analyst estimates of $3.43 billion.
+Illinois Tool Works had a return on equity of 80.95% and a net margin of 16.77%.
+The company’s revenue for the quarter was up 9.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.77 earnings per share.
+On average, sell-side analysts predict that Illinois Tool Works will post 6.42 earnings per share for the current year.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, April 14th.
-Stockholders of record on Wednesday, March 31st were issued a $1.14 dividend.
-This represents a $4.56 annualized dividend and a dividend yield of 1.97%.
-The ex-dividend date of this dividend was Tuesday, March 30th.
-Illinois Tool Works’s payout ratio is presently 58.84%.
+A number of research firms have recently issued reports on ITW.
+Credit Suisse Group boosted their target price on Illinois Tool Works from $242.00 to $261.00 and gave the company an outperform rating in a report on Monday.
+JPMorgan Chase & Co. boosted their target price on Illinois Tool Works from $203.00 to $210.00 and gave the company a neutral rating in a report on Wednesday, April 14th.
+They noted that the move was a valuation call.
+Robert W. Baird boosted their target price on Illinois Tool Works from $214.00 to $229.00 and gave the company a neutral rating in a report on Friday.
+BMO Capital Markets upped their price objective on Illinois Tool Works from $225.00 to $235.00 and gave the stock a market perform rating in a report on Monday.
+Finally, UBS Group raised Illinois Tool Works from a neutral rating to a buy rating and upped their price objective for the stock from $211.00 to $232.00 in a report on Monday, January 4th.
+One analyst has rated the stock with a sell rating, thirteen have issued a hold rating and four have issued a buy rating to the stock.
+Illinois Tool Works presently has an average rating of Hold and a consensus target price of $214.59.

-In other Illinois Tool Works news, CEO Ernest Scott Santi sold 1,231 shares of the firm’s stock in a transaction on Thursday, February 11th.
-The stock was sold at an average price of $205.37, for a total transaction of $252,810.47.
-Following the completion of the sale, the chief executive officer now owns 295,172 shares of the company’s stock, valued at approximately $60,619,473.64.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, VP Norman D. Jr. Finch sold 7,232 shares of the firm’s stock in a transaction on Monday, February 8th.
-The shares were sold at an average price of $203.00, for a total value of $1,468,096.00.
-Corporate insiders own 0.79% of the company’s stock.
+In other news, VP Norman D. Jr. Finch sold 7,232 shares of the company’s stock in a transaction on Monday, February 8th.
+The stock was sold at an average price of $203.00, for a total value of $1,468,096.00.
+Also, CEO Ernest Scott Santi sold 1,231 shares of the company’s stock in a transaction on Thursday, February 11th.
+The shares were sold at an average price of $205.37, for a total value of $252,810.47.
+Following the completion of the sale, the chief executive officer now owns 295,172 shares in the company, valued at $60,619,473.64.
+The disclosure for this sale can be found here.
+0.79% of the stock is owned by corporate insiders.

 Illinois Tool Works Company Profile